 Paul Ashwin and Debbie McVitty (2012) in their approach towards SCL use the concept of student engagement, which can be realized in a variety of formats: in a wide range teaching and learning processes; in the scholarship of teaching and learning; in quality enhancement processes, in decision making processes; in learning communities (Ashwin, P. & McVitty, D., 2012, 344-345).
-Furthermore, conceptualizing the degree of student engagement, they highlight three broad degrees of engagement: consultation in which students engage with a fixed object that is not changed through their engagement; partnership in which students participate in the transformation of a pre-existing object of engagement; and leadership in which students create new objects of engagement (Ashwin, P. & McVitty, D., 2012, 346).
+Furthermore, conceptualizing the degree of student engagement, they highlight three broad degrees of engagement: consultation in which students engage with a fixed object that is not changed through their engagement; partnership in which students create new objects of engagement (Ashwin, P. & McVitty, D., 2012, 346).